melontini/andromeda-wiki/docs/blocks/README.md

 ***
 ### Leaf Slowdown 🌿🐌 (0.1+)

-Makes it difficult to traverse biomes atop of trees, by slowing entities down when on leaves.
+Makes it harder to traverse biomes on trees by slowing entities down when they are on leaves.

 []

 ***
 ### Campfire Effects 🔥♥️ (0.1+)

-Gives players configurable effects when in a configurable range to a campfire.
+Gives players configurable effects when they are within a configurable range of a campfire.

 <img style="display: block; margin-left: auto; margin-right: auto;" src="/images/campfire_effects.webp" width="520">